jroberts101/gogetaction/design/TASKS.md

 # Tasks required to implement, build, test and deploy the "GoGetAction" application
+This “first‑day” checklist should be used to establish the project structure.
+It assumes a monorepo living at the root of the Git repository.

 ## 1. Project Initialization
 - [x] Create this `TASKS.md` checklist file.